 Types and models of drug consumption rooms

-DCRs and their offer may differ significantly depending on the country, land jurisdictions and local environment.
+DCRs and their offer may vary significantly depending on the country, region, and local context.

-In Europe two operational models are typically used (EMCDDA, 2023):
+In Europe two operational models are typically used [^1]:

-- Integrated DCRs, operating within low-threshold (with limited barriers to access) facilities, where the supervision of drug use is just one of several services offered.
-For example, DCRs operate as a unit within a public healthcare facility (health centre, hospital) or — more commonly — are run by a non-governmental organization).
+- Integrated DCRs: these operate within low-threshold facilities (generally easily accessible) that offer a range of services beyond supervised drug use..
+For example, DCRs may be located within a public healthcare facility (health centre, hospital or - more commonly - run by a non-governmental organisation).

-- Specialised DCRs, which provide a narrower range of services directly related to supervised consumption.
+- Specialised DCRs: these facilities provide a more focused set of services directly related to supervised consumption.

 Integrated DCRs

-DCRs are integrated within existing care programs in the city.
-For example, they may be part of a healthcare facility like a community-based harm reduction center or offered as an additional service at an overnight shelter or other housing facility.
-The other services provided by the facility might offer:
+DCRs are incorporated into the existing care programmes within cities.
+They may be part of a healthcare facility, such asa community-based harm reduction centre or offered as an additional service at an overnight shelter or other housing facility.
+Other services provided by the facility might include:

 - Drug-checking services (allowing individuals to have their substances tested for purity and content, helping to reduce the risks associated with drug use by providing information on the substances they intend to consume).